rvsrvs/jasdev.github.io/projects.md

 (If I missed any, you can always see what I'm up to on [GitHub](https://github.com/Jasdev) 👻)

+### Rest, Fall 2015

+#### iOS

+During my first week at [Recurse Center](https://www.recurse.com), I built a small iOS bedtime calculator to let you know when to wake up in accordance to your sleep cycles.
+On the other hand, if you have a target wake up time, it'll tell you when to fall asleep!
+You can download it in the [App Store](https://appsto.re/us/de6J9.i)!

 ### Three, Spring 2015

 #### *iOS*